-Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results placebo Gobel et al 50 Frovatriptan 2.5 mg Patients were instructed to choose the time of self administration and if migraine symptoms recurred, a second dose was permitted two to 24 hours later.
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results placebo Gobel et al Frovatriptan 2.5 mg Patients were instructed to choose the time of self administration and if migraine symptoms recurred, a second dose was permitted two to 24 hours later.
 OL, OS, PRO Patients 18 to 65 years of age with an established diagnosis of migraine with or without aura, age at migraine onset <50 years, at least one migraine attack per month and <10 days of non- migraine headache per month for the three months prior to study N=2160 Patients were allowed to treat up to three migraine attacks during the study period; the third attack treated was evaluated Primary: Headache response, defined as the length of time (in minutes) between medication consumption and the onset of headache relief Secondary: Time taken to achieve complete headache relief, incidence of headache recurrence within 24 hours, the number of frovatriptan tablets required to treat each attack and the use of rescue medication Primary: Patients were divided into two groups: those that dosed frovatriptan with low symptom severity scores based on the MIS (severity one to five) and those that dosed with more severe symptoms based on the MIS (severity six to 10).
-Time to onset of efficacy was faster in the group with low symptom severity at dosing compared to those with more severe symptoms ($42.06\pm32.33 vs 49.25\pm34.92$ minutes; P =0.0023).
-Secondary: Patients with lower symptom severity scores at time of dose had an earlier time to pain-free response compared to those with more severe symptoms at dosing (79.33\pm65.33 vs 96.05±100.85 minutes; P =0.0109).
-A similar proportion of patients with lower symptom severity scores experienced headache recurrence compared to those with more severe symptoms at the time of dose (224 ± 29 [86.82%±11.24] vs 1053±176 [83.57%±13.97]; P =0.2711).
-Patients with lower symptom severity also required a similar number of frovatriptan tablets to treat each attack when compared to those patients that were dosed with a higher symptom severity score ($1.17\pm0.42 vs 1.24\pm0.56$ tablets; P =0.0575).
-Fewer patients that dosed frovatriptan with lower symptom severity scores required escape medication when compared to those patients in the group that dosed with higher symptom severity scores (10 [3.88%] vs 173 [13.73%]; P <0.0001).
-Stark et al 51 DB, PC, PG, RCT N=347 Primary: Conversion Primary: Naratriptan was significantly more efficacious compared to placebo for the relief of Naratriptan 2.5 mg Self-described 2 migraine attacks from moderate or severe pain headache pain at four hours (P <0.001).
-VS poor sumatriptan to mild or no Secondary: Naratrintan was more efficacious than placebo at two hours for relief of headache sumatriptan 50 mg a history of hours for attack (P=0.005).
+Time to onset of efficacy was faster in the group with low symptom severity at dosing compared to those with more severe symptoms ( $42.06\pm32.33$ vs $49.25\pm34.92$ minutes; $P=0.0023$ ).
+Secondary: Patients with lower symptom severity scores at time of dose had an earlier time to pain-free response compared to those with more severe symptoms at dosing ( $79.33\pm65.33$ vs $96.05\pm100.85$ minutes; $P=0.0109$ ).
+A similar proportion of patients with lower symptom severity scores experienced headache recurrence compared to those with more severe symptoms at the time of dose ( $224\pm29$ [ $86.82\%\pm11.24$ ] vs $1053\pm176$ [ $83.57\%\pm13.97$ ]; $P=0.2711$ ).
+Patients with lower symptom severity also required a similar number of frovatriptan tablets to treat each attack when compared to those patients that were dosed with a higher symptom severity score ( $1.17\pm0.42$ vs $1.24\pm0.56$ tablets; $P=0.0575$ ).
+Fewer patients that dosed frovatriptan with lower symptom severity scores required escape medication when compared to those patients in the group that dosed with higher symptom severity scores ( $10$ [ $3.88\%$ ] vs $173$ [ $13.73\%$ ]; $P<0.0001$ ).
+Stark et al DB, PC, PG, RCT N=347 Primary: Conversion Primary: Naratriptan was significantly more efficacious compared to placebo for the relief of Naratriptan 2.5 mg 2 migraine from moderate headache pain at four hours (P<0.001). - Self-described attacks or severe pain VS poor sumatriptan to mild or no Secondary: responders with pain at four Naratriptan was more efficacious than placebo at two hours for relief of headache sumatriptan 50 mg a history of hours for attack ( P =0.005).